 The Wilson/Fish Program managed by the U.S. Department of Health and Human Services also provides refugee and entrant help.
 This is a cooperative-agreement grant limited to immigrants from:

 - Some Asian countries

 The grant includes services, funded projects in immigrant communities and cash assistance for eight months.

 Additionally, it’s possible to build credit as a new immigrant, so you can tap into more funding that may help fuel business growth.
-While it may take some time, this option can help provide additional funding if you can wait to start your business.
+It may take some time.
+But, this option can help provide additional funding if you can wait to start your business.